Niraj Antani: Committee assignments

 On February 12, 2025, Antani suspended his three-week campaign for Ohio Secretary of State citing that the Ohio GOP was conspiring against him.
 A few hours later he announced his candidacy for Ohio State Treasurer citing an easier path to victory and his Indian heritage as credentials.

+On February 4, 2026, Antani suspended his campaign for Ohio State Treasurer and accused an opponent of "self-funding" her campaign.
+Antani's final semiannual campaign filing report from August 2025 revealed only two campaign contributions while running for statewide office totaling $1,010.
+It is highly likely that Antani dropped out to due to no political support nor donations and there is no evidence of any actual campaigning for the year that he was a "candidate."
+Antani will not seek any elected office in 2026 marking the first time since 2014 that Antani will not appear on the ballot for an elected position.

 2024 congressional candidacy

 In 2024, Antani ran for Congress to fill Ohio's 2nd congressional district after Brad Wenstrup announced he would not seek re-election.
 In the Republican primary he came in 10th out of 11th place, earning only 1.69% of the vote, with David Taylor winning the primary election with 25.40% of the vote.